kingakisielinska/mObywatel-user-guide/Adding documents/mobywatel.md

     <img src="../assets/images/confirm.jpeg" width="200" height="400">

-    If you do not have a trusted profile, click [**here**](https://www.gov.pl/web/gov/zaloz-profil-zaufany) and follow the instructions.

-6. Log in to the system.
+1. Log in to the system.
-7. The data were collected.
+2. The data were collected.
 The document has been added to the application.

 How to verify the data?